DanielMYT/osinstallgui/FAQ.md

 You see, when you are installing to a removable drive, you expect that, after the initial installation is done, you will be able to move that drive to any system and boot the same OS (with all your files and apps preserved) on any other computer.
-And unfortunately for you, this will be inconvenient (opr maybe impossible) if the GRUB bootloader has been installed in "Internal" mode.
+And unfortunately for you, this will be inconvenient (or maybe impossible) if the GRUB bootloader has been installed in "Internal" mode.
 Because the only (trivial) way to boot the system is using that same boot-order entry in the NVRAM, which, as previously mentioned, is part of the system's